-Our research in classical optics is mainly focused on statistical properties of light beams, scatterometry, and the design of optical systems for specialized detection devices.
-In the area of quantum optics, various types of sources of quantum correlated photon pairs have been designed, and the field of quantum information is focused on the transmission and processing of information using quantum states of photons.
-Our division also studies the detection of weak and ultraweak radiation down to single photons, its characterization, quantum teleportation, and cloning.
+Our research in classical optics focuses mainly on the statistical properties of light, scatterometry and the development of optical systems for specialized detection devices.
+In the field of quantum optics, we have proposed various types of sources of quantum correlated photon pairs, and research in the field of quantum information is concerned with the measurement, transmission and processing of information using the quantum states of photons.
+We also study detection of weak and ultra-weak radiation at a single photon level, its characterization, quantum teleportation and cloning.

-The Division of Optics includes four research departments: the Department of Optical and Biophysical Systems, the Department of Low-Temperature Plasma, the Department of Analysis of Functional Materials and the Joint Laboratory of Optics (SLO) of Palacký University Olomouc and Institute of Physics of the Czech Academy of Sciences.
-The Division has one technical department: Optical and Mechanical Workshops Na Slovance.
+The Division of Optics includes four research facilities: Department of Optical and Biophysical Systems, Department of Low-Temperature Plasma, Department of Analysis of Functional Materials and the Joint Laboratory of Optics (SLO) of the Palacky University and the Institute of Physics of the Czech Academy of Sciences.
+The division has one technical department: Optical and Mechanical Workshops Na Slovance.

 The division is also responsible for the operation of the Radius Development Centre, which focused on the development of talented young people through internships in scientific institutions and with our industrial partners.
 The centre aims to connect students and scientists, but also institutes of the Czech Academy of Sciences, universities and the private sector – so that everyone can learn from each other and transfer the best examples of good practice from one sector to another.
 It was jointly founded by the Institute of Physics of the Czech Academy of Sciences, the Biological Centre of the Czech Academy of Sciences, the Institute of Physical Chemistry of J. Heyrovsky, the University of South Bohemia in České Budějovice and Palacky University in Olomouc.